CALL TODAY!

 Carefully place a step ladder under the light socket or fixture.
 If someone is available to help, ask him or her to secure the ladder or stand by as you use it.
 They can also provide you with tools and parts as needed.
 Put on a pair of safety glasses to prevent dust and debris from getting into your eyes.

-Examine the connections to both see how the fixture is attached and determine the condition of the wiring.
+Examine the connections to see how the fixture is attached and determine the condition of the wiring.
 Label each wire according to where it connects.
 Turn any wire nuts counterclockwise and remove them from each set of wires.
 You can then separate the wires and disconnect the ground wire.
+Then, unscrew the screw retaining the socket and remove the bulb socket.

 Light fixtures have a white neutral wire, black current wire, and copper ground wire.
 Determine whether the wires wrap around screws or if wire nuts are needed for the fixture.
-Remove about ¾” of wire sheathing with a wire stripper and bend the exposed wire into a U-shape.
-Then wrap it around the corresponding screw (also colored for the appropriate wire), crimp the wire, and use a screwdriver to tighten the screw.
+Remove about three fourths of an inch of wire sheathing with a wire stripper and bend the exposed wire into a U-shape.
+Then, wrap it around the corresponding screw (also colored for the appropriate wire), crimp the wire, and use a screwdriver to tighten the screw.

 If wires need to be attached to wires, make sure to connect like-colored ones before twisting the wire nut over them.
 Gently fold the wires back into the junction box.